sleede/fab-manager/doc/environment.md

 Machine and space availabilities are divided in multiple slots of the duration set by this variable.
 Default value is 60 minutes (1 hour).

+⚠ You should not change this value during the application lifecycle!
 <a name="DEFAULT_MAIL_FROM"></a>

     DEFAULT_MAIL_FROM